Papain: benefits, dosage, contraindications

 Dermatological effect

-Papain plays an important role in wound treatment, thanks to its specific enzymatic properties.
-It works by breaking down damaged tissues, facilitating the skin's natural healing process.
-Papain's ability to remove dead or infected tissues without damaging surrounding healthy tissues is particularly beneficial in the treatment of infected burns.
+Papain plays an important role in wound care due to its specific enzymatic properties.
+It acts by breaking down damaged tissue, thereby facilitating the skin's natural healing process.
+This ability of papain to remove dead or infected tissue without damaging surrounding healthy tissue is particularly beneficial in the treatment of infected burns.
 By applying papain topically, it is possible to prevent infection while promoting the formation of a new layer of healthy skin, a process known as granulation.

 Usages associés

-Papaya extract, notably due to the presence of papain, has demonstrated interesting immunomodulatory effects.
-Microarray studies have revealed that adding papaya extract enhances the expression of 23 immunomodulatory genes, including CCL2, CCL7, CCL8, and SERPINB2.
-These genes play a role in modulating the immune system, suggesting that papaya contains active components capable of inhibiting the development of tumor cells.
-This activity could contribute to strengthening the body's immune defenses against certain types of cancer, such as lung cancer.
+Papaya extract, notably due to the presence of papain, has shown interesting immunomodulatory effects.
+Microarray studies have revealed that the addition of papaya extract enhances the expression of 23 immunomodulatory genes, including CCL2, CCL7, CCL8 and SERPINB2.
+These genes play a role in modulating the immune system, which suggests that papaya contains active components capable of inhibiting tumor cell development.
+This activity could help strengthen the body's immune defenses against certain types of cancer, such as lung cancer.

 Adult: 2 mg - 1200 mg

-Papain has been used in combination with other proteolytic enzymes at a dose of up to 1200 mg per day for up to 9 weeks.
+Papain has been used in combination with other proteolytic enzymes at doses up to 1200 mg per day for periods of up to 9 weeks.

 Precautions